 The majority of funds will follow strategies tailored to certain sets of market conditions, whether though market sector or asset class.
 Understanding these synergies and anticipating which, how and when these funds will perform and equally are likely to under-perform are skills developed through many years of experience and implementation of the research process.
 Comprehensive fund research reports are continually and critically reviewed and updated.

 Factors that the research team will closely monitor in terms of a potential fund or fund manager include :

 The above checks and balances are required to be performed on each and every potential fund to be considered for a client portfolio and will additionally be performed routinely to ensure on-going compliance

+Value extraction is best achieved through medium to long-term strategic allocation to sectors and asset classes best poised to generate the risk/reward required over these periods.
 There are often occasions when a Discretionary Fund Manager will recognise increased risk or increased opportunity potential within the financial markets.

-Often, rather than simply making marginal decisions, a Discretionary Fund Manager will make firm market calls and if necessary act decisively and alter portfolios to reflect the current investment environment
+DFM's can and do make short and medium term tactical allocation decisions to ensure that portfolios remain responsive to prevailing market conditions.
+Often, rather than simply making marginal decisions, a DFM will make firm market calls and if necessary act decisively and alter portfolios to reflect the current investment environment

 Senior investment management personnel together with the Chief Investment Officer (CIO) meet regularly to direct and supervise the investment management teams who implement the day-to-day investment policy and strategy in pursuit of the investment goals.